LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### Built-in entities

 The platform automatically detects the entities listed below.
-Using the [NLU Assist](conversation-builder-nlu-assist.html) tool, you can assign these default entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.
+Using the [Assist](conversation-builder-assist.html) tool, you can assign these default entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.

 * PERSON - Names of people, persons.